Receiving notice that you’re being audited by the IRS may send you spiraling into a panic. Take a deep breath.

-“The purpose of the audit is to determine that the (tax) return is substantially correct,” says Alan Pinck, enrolled agent and National Tax Practice Institute fellow who owns his own tax preparation business in San Jose, California.
+“The purpose of the audit is to determine that the (tax) return is substantially correct,” says Alan Pinck, enrolled agent and National Tax Practice Institute fellow who owns his own tax preparation business with offices in San Jose and San Ramon, California.
 At the end of the audit, one of three things is going to happen, Pinck says: Either you will owe the government money, the government will owe you money or the auditor will accept the tax return as originally filed.
 “Unless you do something, or did something, really stupid during the process, nobody goes to jail,” he says.

 Still feeling stressed?
 Here’s what to know about surviving a federal income tax audit.

 How Common Are IRS Audits?

 Tax audits, or examinations, aren’t terribly common.
 In fiscal year 2019, just 0.4% of all individual income tax returns were audited, according to the IRS.